Naturopath – Leanne Morris Naturopath

 What do you enjoy most about your work?

 Typically, my clients have been very chronically unwell and tried just about everything.
 The medical system is just as frustrated and often cannot offer anything more.
 I work slowly with my clients so as not to overwhelm their body systems.
 Then we gently make diet and lifestyle changes supplementing with high quality practitioner supplements and herbs where needed.
 I have the heart of a teacher.
-I love educating clients to feel empowered and take an active role in their own healing.
+My love is for educating clients to feel empowered and take an active role in their own healing.
 I enjoy my role as their naturopath to open doors, but it is up to the clients to be willing to step through the doors and do the tough work of making changes to heal themselves.
 I believe healing is not something that is done to you, but with you!